-Except for non-carnivorous fresh water aquarium fish, pets are not permitted to visit or be kept in the residence halls.
+Except for non-carnivorous freshwater aquarium fish, pets are not permitted to visit or be kept in the residence halls.
 Fish must be kept in aquarium tanks of less than 10 gallons.
-Specially trained companion dogs for disabled persons and therapy animals are not classified as "pets" under this policy.
-Please consult the Director of Disability Services for questions regarding pets in residence under Americans with Disabilities Act (ADA).
+Specially trained service animals for disabled persons and approved emotional support animals are not classified as "pets" under this policy.
+Please consult the Director of

+Student Accessibility Services for questions regarding emotional support or service animals in residence in accordance with the Fair Housing Act and approved via review under the Americans with Disabilities Act (ADA).